mathquill/mathquill/README.md

 the LaTeX `x^{2n}+y`; this option makes `+` "break out" of the exponent and type what you expect.
 Problem is, now you can't just type `x^n+m` to get the LaTeX `x^{n+m}`, you have to type `x^(n+m` and delete the paren or something.

+`autoCommands`, a space-delimited list of LaTeX control words (no backslash, letters only, min length 2), defines the (default empty) set of "auto-commands", commands automatically rendered by just typing the letters without typing a backslash first.

 Supported handlers:
 - `moveOutOf`, `deleteOutOf`, and `selectOutOf` are called with `dir` and the